stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-and then i'm like, well, that doesn't help any of the animals and so i can't do that. and then i'm like, but i also can't just feel like my life is a success with that being the case. i can't kill myself, but for my life to succeed, theirs has to be better. so, how do we fix factory farms? of course, that was the first one. then, it went from factory farms to also whaling and then overfishing and then clear cutting of the forest. and then it started to look at extreme poverty of people. it just grew.
+and then i'm like, well, that doesn't help any of the animals and so i can't do that. and then i'm like, but i also can't just feel like my life is a success with that being the case. i can't kill myself, but for my life to succeed, theirs has to be better. so, how do we fix [[factory farm|factory farms]]? of course, that was the first one. then, it went from [[factory farm|factory farms]] to also whaling and then overfishing and then clear cutting of the forest. and then it started to look at extreme poverty of people. it just grew.
 [3859](https://www.youtube.com/watch?v=kTFqnPEyweE&t=3859.38s)